 \section{Introduction}

-The era of gravitational wave (GW) astronomy was inaugurated with the first direct detection of GWs from a binary black hole (BBH) merger by the Advanced Laser Interferometer Gravitational-wave Observatory (Advanced LIGO) in 2015~\cite{ref:Aasi2015}.
-This groundbreaking discovery was followed by the first joint observation of GWs and electromagnetic counterparts from a binary neutron star (BNS) merger, achieved by Advanced LIGO, Advanced Virgo~\cite{ref:Acernese2015}, and other telescopes, paving the way for multi-messenger astronomy~\cite{ref:Abbott2017_b}.
+The era of gravitational wave (GW) astronomy was inaugurated with the first direct detection of GWs from a binary black hole (BBH) merger by the Advanced Laser Interferometer Gravitational-wave Observatory (Advanced LIGO)~\cite{ref:Aasi2015} in 2015~\cite{ref:Abbott2016}.
+This groundbreaking discovery was followed by the first joint observation of GWs and electromagnetic counterparts from a binary neutron star (BNS) merger, achieved by Advanced LIGO, Advanced Virgo~\cite{ref:Acernese2015}, and other telescopes, paving the way for multimessenger astronomy~\cite{ref:Abbott2017_b}.
 Over the course of three observing runs (O1, O2, and O3), 90 GW events from compact binary coalescences (CBCs) were reported~\cite{ref:Abbott2019, ref:Abbott2020_a, ref:Abbott2021_a, ref:Abbott2021_b}.
 These events included two neutron star-black hole (NSBH) mergers~\cite{ref:Abbott2021_c} and two BNS mergers~\cite{ref:Abbott2017_a, ref:Abbott2020_b}.
 The detection of GWs, alongside electromagnetic waves and neutrinos from these mergers, is vital for understanding the physical properties of neutron star interiors, which are reflected in their equation of state.
 Now, with the commencement of the fourth observing run (O4) in May 2023, which includes the participation of KAGRA~\cite{ref:Akutsu2019}, expectations are high for more GW detections from binary systems with neutron stars.

-Traditionally, GWs from CBC sources have been analyzed using the matched filtering technique with analytical waveform templates~\cite{ref:Allen2012}.
+Traditionally, GWs from CBC sources have been analyzed using the matched-filtering technique~\cite{ref:Allen2012} with theoretical approximants, phenomenological models, and templates derived from numerical simulations~\cite{ref:Creighton_2011,ref:Maggiore_2008}.
 In this technique, the signal-to-noise ratio (SNR) is computed by correlating the detector's strain data with each template in a large bank that covers a wide parameter space, taking into account variations in source masses and/or spins.
 This method, however, can be computationally intensive, especially for complex GW signals that incorporate elements such as higher-order modes, precession, or orbital eccentricity.
 This complexity underscores the need for more efficient algorithms to manage the growing volume of GW data.